carologata/poc-eks/notes/README.md

         Defines what actions the role can perform.
         Attached separately via IAM Policy Attachment or inline policy.
         Grants permissions on AWS resources (e.g., S3, DynamoDB, EC2).

+ClusterRoleBinding and RoleBinding

+    A ClusterRoleBinding is used when you want to grant permissions across all namespaces.
+    If you want to restrict permissions to a specific namespace, you would use a RoleBinding instead.

+Horizontal Pod Autoscaler (HPA)
+    The Metrics Server is required for HPA to get real-time resource utilization (e.g., CPU and memory) of pods.
+    Metrics Server does not require IAM permissions because it only reads metrics from the Kubernetes API and does not interact with AWS services.
+    If the Metrics Server is missing, HPA will not work and will show errors like unable to fetch metrics it calculates the average CPU utilization across all pods in the target deployment (or StatefulSet/ReplicaSet).
+    If the average CPU utilization exceeds the target, HPA scales up.
+    If only some pods exceed the target but the average remains below, HPA will not scale.

+CLuster Autoscaler
+    Nees a cluster autoscaler to scale up or down the cluster create new nodes.
+    Cluster Autoscaler (CA) adds or removes EC2 nodes in an EKS cluster based on pod resource requests.
+    It integrates with AWS Auto Scaling Groups (ASG) to launch or terminate worker nodes.
+    It needs IAM permissions to:
+     - List, describe, and modify Auto Scaling Groups.
+     - Attach new worker nodes to the cluster.